cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 The implementation requires

-- a parametrized minting policy to validate the creation of new accounts (in this CIP also referred as `accountFactory`)
+- a parameterized minting policy to validate the creation of new accounts (in this CIP also referred as `accountFactory`)
 - a spending validator to manage the accounts ((in this CIP also referred as `accountManager`))

 ### standard data types used